Primbee

 Primbee has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified two projects likely affecting this region: Warrawong Community Health Centre, Lake Illawarra Entrance Options Study, Southern Suburbs Community Centre and Library, and Warrawong Plaza Redevelopment.
-These are the key initiatives with potential relevance detailed below.
+AreaSearch has identified two projects likely affecting this region.
+Notable initiatives include Warrawong Community Health Centre, Lake Illawarra Entrance Options Study, Southern Suburbs Community Centre and Library, and Warrawong Plaza Redevelopment.
+Below are details of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.